 Under Netzhammer’s leadership, WSU Vancouver developed a 2016 – 2021 strategic plan focused on research excellence, student success, growth, diversity and equity, and contributing to the betterment of the community.
 The plan is the foundation for all decision-making at the university.

 Netzhammer’s civic engagement is extensive.
 Locally he serves on the boards of the Columbia River Economic Development Council, Greater Portland Inc., the STEM Governance Committee for Southwest Washington and the Vancouver Public Schools’ Management Advisory Task Force.
 Nationally he is a member of the National Steering Committee for the American Democracy Project, an initiative to advance the civic learning of undergraduates about the role of citizens in a democracy.

 Netzhammer previously served as provost and vice president for academic affairs at Keene State College in New Hampshire.
-There he helped develop and implement an academic plan for the campus, and provided leadership for the accreditation process by the New England Association of Schools and Colleges.

-- Campus welcome remarks (PDF) from August 22, 2012
+- Campus Welcome and Update (YouTube) from August 22, 2018

 - State of the Campus Address (YouTube) from January 31, 2018

 - Campus Update (YouTube) from August 24, 2017

 - State of the Campus Address (YouTube) from February 1, 2017

 - WSU Vancouver's role in the new medical school (YouTube) from January 13, 2016